 For more information about how your firm can become a certified local business, visit:

 To participate as a DBE in federal-aid contracts, small, disadvantaged firms, including those owned by minorities and women, must apply for and receive certification as a DBE.
 For the state of California, DBE certification is performed by the certifying agencies of the California Unified Certification Program.

-To learn more about DBE criteria and the DBE certification process, see our Disadvantaged Business Enterprise web page or visit the U.S. Department of Transportation, Office of Small and Disadvantaged Business Utilization website.
+To learn more about DBE criteria and the DBE certification process, please visit the following websites:

 If you have questions or would like additional information regarding doing business with Alameda CTC or the LBCE or DBE programs, please contact: